 Richard K. Blackwell, SCCED

 Richard K. Blackwell was selected to lead the economic development efforts for Oconee County in April 2012.
-As the Executive Director of the Oconee Economic Alliance, he is driven to strengthen Oconee’s economy and enhance its global competitiveness by promoting economic growth through business retention and expansion, focus on new business recruitment, facilitation and negotiation of real estate development agreements, tax base stabilization and enhancement, implementing and supporting workforce development efforts, analysis of fiscal and economic impacts, and development and use of various economic development incentive tools.
+As the Executive Director of the Oconee Economic Alliance and Economic Development Director of Oconee County, he is driven to strengthen Oconee’s economy and enhance its global competitiveness by promoting economic growth through business retention and expansion, focus on new business recruitment, developing industrial real estate product, marketing and implementing supporting workforce development efforts.

-Blackwell holds a Masters in Public Administration from the University of South Carolina and a Bachelor of Arts degree in Political Science also from the University of South Carolina.
-He has completed the ‘Basic Economic Development Course’ through Georgia Tech, earned a Certificate in Non-Profit Management from Duke University, earned a Certificate in Leadership from Clemson University and is a graduate of the Economic Development Institute at the University of Oklahoma (OU EDI).
-He is also a graduate of three leadership development programs and was selected as one of the “Best & Brightest” in Greenville, South Carolina by Greenville Business Magazine in 2008.
-Mr. Blackwell has earned the “South Carolina Certified Economic Developer” (SCCED) certification through the South Carolina Economic Developers Association and the South Carolina Department of Commerce.
+Blackwell is a two-time graduate of The University of South Carolina with a Masters in Public Administration and a Bachelor of Arts degree in Political Science.
+He is a graduate of the Economic Development Institute at the University of Oklahoma (OU EDI), he has completed the ‘Basic Economic Development Course’ through Georgia Tech, earned a Certificate in Non-Profit Management from Duke University and earned a Certificate in Leadership from Clemson University.
+Blackwell has earned the “South Carolina Certified Economic Developer” (SCCED) certification through the South Carolina Economic Developers Association and the South Carolina Department of Commerce.
+In 2008, he was selected as one of the “Best & Brightest” in Greenville, South Carolina by Greenville Business Magazine.
 In 2015, Blackwell was named the “local/regional economic development director of the year” by the Upstate SC Alliance.
-He is a board member of the South Carolina Economic Development Association and chair of their local developers committee.
+He currently serves as secretary of the board for the South Carolina Economic Developers’ Association.

-Richard and his wife, Allison, live in Seneca, South Carolina with their five year old daughter, Ellen.
+Richard and his wife, Allison, live in Seneca, South Carolina with their seven year old daughter.
 When not working, you can find Richard continuing his eternal but futile quest to break 80 on the local golf courses.